 Program Overview - The goal of the Information Technology in Management major is to provide an opportunity for a focused study of information technology and its relevancy in business management.
 Students study Information Technology principles and processes and their application to social and organizational problems.
-When combined with professional experiences, this major can equip students for entry-level or advancement in professional fields such as project management, information systems management, database management, financial systems management, and programming.
+When combined with professional experiences, this major can equip students for entry-level or advancement in professional fields such as project management, information systems management, database management, financial systems management, cloud analyst, Health Information Systems Project Manager or Analyst, and programming.

-ITM 312 Harnessing Personal Innovation 4 ITM 351 Bridging the Technology-Business Gap 4 ITM 325 Business Management for Information Technology 4 ITM 421 Business Strategy and Technology Innovation 4 ITM 342 Project and Lifecycle Management 4 ITM 410 Business-Driven Information Systems and Security 4 ITM 420 Applied Systems Analysis and Design 4 ITM 425 Data Management for Intelligent Business 4 ITM 435 Business Ethics for Information Technology 4 ITM 440 Applied Research Project 4
+ITM 312 Harnessing Personal Innovation

+ITM 351 Bridging the Technology - Business Gap 4 ITM 325 Business Management for Information Technology 4 ITM 421 Business Strategy and Technology Innovation 4 ITM 342 Project and Lifecycle Management 4 ITM 410 Business-Driven Information Systems and Security 4 ITM 420 Applied Systems Analysis and Design 4 ITM 425 Data Management for Intelligent Business 4 ITM 435 Business Ethics for Information Technology 4 ITM 440 Applied Research Project 4 11111 110 ipplied Research Project